Subelliptic $p$-Laplacian spectral problem for H\"ormander vector fields: Simplicity and isolatedness of the first eigenvalue

 \section{Simplicity and isolatedness of the first eigenvalue}

-It is well-known the first eigenvalue of the (classic) Dirichlet $p$-Laplacian is simple and isolated, see \cite{Lin1990}.
+It is well-known that the first eigenvalue of the (classic) Dirichlet $p$-Laplacian is simple and isolated, see \cite{Lin1990}.
 Likewise, it is reasonable to anticipate such results for the subelliptic $p$-Laplacian.
-Although in contrast to $C^{1,\alpha}$ regularity of eigenfunctions of the Dirichlet $p$-Laplacian (see e.g. \cite{dibenedetto1983}), we were able to prove only the H\"older regularity for eigenfunctions of \eqref{eigenvalue problem}.
+Although in contrast to $C^{1,\alpha}$ regularity of eigenfunctions of the Dirichlet $p$-Laplacian (see e.g. \cite{dibenedetto1983}), we were able to prove that eigenfunctions of \eqref{eigenvalue problem} are H\"older continuous with respect to the control distance.
 Nevertheless, the obtained results allow us to prove the simplicity and isolatedness of $\lambda_{1}$. \begin{theorem} The first eigenvalue $\lambda_{1}$ is simple.
 In other words, if there exist two positive eigenfunctions $u_{1}$ and $\Tilde{u}_{1}$ associated with $\lambda_{1}$, then they are proportional. \end{theorem} \begin{proof} The proof is an adaptation of the $p$-Laplacian case.
 Suppose there exist two distinct eigenfunctions $u_{1}$ and $\Tilde{u}_{1}$ corresponding to $\lambda_{1}$.
 By Corollary \ref{positivity of the first eigenfuncion}, it follows that $u_{1}>0$ and $\Tilde{u}_{1}>0$ in $\Omega$.
 The main idea of the proof is an appropriate choice of test functions which leads to the conclusion that the eigenfunctions are unique modulo scaling.
 Given $\varepsilon>0$, let

 be a test function for the eigenfunction $u_{1}$, and let

 be a test function for the eigenfunction $\Tilde{u}_{1}$.
 Note that